brunokoga/Montevideo/ultimateMagic_dir/spells/silkToSteel.md

 **Target** one scarf

-**Duration** 1 round/level
+**Duration** 1 roun_dir/level

 **Saving Throw** none; **Spell Resistance** no

 You imbue an ordinary scarf (or similar piece of clothing) with the strength of steel without altering its weight or flexibility.
-Each round on your turn, you can decide to use the scarf to defend yourself (gaining a +2 shield bonus to your Armor Class) or to attack as if the scarf were a whip.
+Each round on your turn, you can decide to use the scarf to defend yourself (gaining a +2 shield bonus to your Armor Class or to attack as if the scarf were a whip.